Ovations To Death (1986)

 1986, not long after they formed.
 This was recorded in an 8-track analog studio and featured an aggressive sound and Satanic

-as the intro.
-This is then interrupted by a hellish blast of guitars and explosive drums, accompanied by a sinister hissing.
+serves as the intro.
+This is then interrupted by a hellish blast of guitars and explosive drums, accompanied by a sinister

+hissing.
 The song is driven by the pulsing drums and sped-up thrash riffs.
-The vocals are somewhat unique, as they aren't quite as
+The vocals are somewhat unique, as they aren't

-harsh sounding as one might expect.
+quite as harsh sounding as one might expect.
 The vocalist sounds possessed by madness.
-The sound is not entirely one-dimensional, as
+The sound is not entirely one-dimensional,

-but it's adequate enough for a demo.
-The style is very reminiscent of The Awakening, from Merciless, though that
+great, but it's adequate enough for a demo.
+The style is very reminiscent of The Awakening, from Merciless, though

-album wouldn't be recorded until three years later.
-Oddly, this bears little (if any) semblance to other Swedish bands such
+that album wouldn't be recorded until three years later.
+Oddly, this bears little (if any) semblance to other Swedish bands

 The longest song on the demo is "Spiritual Entity".
 The opening riffs of this song